 Getting around in Paris is easy and relatively inexpensive on the city’s extensive and efficient public transport network of buses, trains, Metro and trams.
-With public transport covering all corners of the city, there is really no need for expats to own a car in Paris.
-It is worth noting that driving in Paris can often be a hair-raising experience.
+With public transport covering all corners of the city, there's really no need for expats to own a car in Paris.
+It's also worth noting that driving in Paris can often be a hair-raising experience.

 Public transport in Paris

 Public transport in Paris is divided into six zones, and prices vary depending on how many zones one travels across.
-Various packages are available, and which one an expat chooses will depend on the length of their stay in the city and the frequency of their travel on public transport.
+Various packages are available.
+Which one an expat chooses will depend on the length of their stay in the city and the frequency of their travel on public transport.

-For those staying in Paris long-term, the most cost-effective way of using public transport is to get a travel pass that allows unlimited travel on the Metro, RER and buses.
-These can be loaded on a weekly (Navigo Découverte) or monthly (Navigo Mensuel) basis, and can be recharged at Navigo machines found in most Metro and RER stations.
-To buy a Navigo card, proof of address in Paris and a passport photo are needed
+For those staying in Paris for the long term, the most cost-effective way of using public transport is to get a travel card that allows unlimited travel on the Metro, RER and buses.
+These can be loaded on a weekly (Navigo Découverte) or monthly (Navigo Mensuel) basis and can be recharged at Navigo machines found in most Metro and RER stations.
+To buy a Navigo card, travellers need proof of their Parisian address and a passport photo.

 Tickets are also sold at kiosks and automated machines in Metro and RER stations.
-It is usually more economical to buy a package of 10 tickets (carnet de dix).
+It's usually more economical to buy a package of 10 tickets (carnet de dix).
 Tickets have to be inserted at the turnstiles in the subway and RER stations or shown to the driver on a bus.
-Children under the age of four travel free, and kids aged 4 to 11 years are charged half price.
+Children under the age of four travel free, and kids aged four to 10 years are charged half price.